How to Read Your Naka Power (Utilities) Electricity Bill

 -

-Who regulates the rates set by Naka Power (Yellowknife) and Naka Power (NWT)?
+Who regulates the rates set by Naka Power (Utilities)?

 Our rates are regulated by the NWT Public Utilities Board to ensure our rates are fair and reasonable.
 Our rates (tariffs) we charge are all approved by the board in an open, public process.
 Our costs are fully transparent and any changes to its rates are subject to a formal process which includes scrutiny by customers, municipalities and other users.